 - If you are applying for financial aid, get the GAPSFAS form, fill it out, and mail it in.
 Keep a xerox copy of this form upon completion.
 Read individual school requirements for financial aid very carefully as changes in federal regulations have had an impact on the forms required.

 - After receiving your application forms, write your basic essay(s).
 Take it to the Writing Center for review.
 If you wish, a pre-professional advisor will read the essay and make suggestions.
 Keep in mind the basics: length should be 2 to 2.5 pages, double spaced, 11 or 12 size font.
 One thought per sentence, please!

 - Submit an updated resume with all law school applications.
-Register with the Career Center to learn how to write a resume and obtain interviewing skills.
+Register with the Life Design Lab (formerly Career Center) to learn how to write a resume and obtain interviewing skills.
 Regardless of your law school plans, it is a good idea to keep your options open.
 A great job opportunity might be waiting for you!

 - Attend the Law School Fair in September.